-After you have your embedded video coded up and working properly, it’s time to start making your video sitemap.
-To do this, start by making a new file on your website and call it something like this:
+After your embedded video is coded and working correctly, it’s time to start making your video sitemap.
+To do this, start by creating a new file on your website and call it something like this:

 Once you’ve created your sitemap file and moved it to the root of your website, it’s time to populate it.
 The kinds of structured data that Google requires to be marked up in a video sitemap include:

 Title – The title of your video (should be identical to the title of your video wherever it is hosted).

 Description – This should be identical to the meta description of the page where the video is being embedded.

 Raw Video Host Location – The “src” link is shown in the embed code pictured above.

 Thumbnail URL – The URL where the thumbnail for your video is stored (Google recommends you use a high-resolution image for this, up to 1920×1080).

 URL of Video Play Page – This is the URL for the page where your video is hosted and played (like the YouTube URL for your video, for example).